dnsimple/dnsimple-support/content/articles/troubleshooting-redirects.markdown

 ---

-Here's a checklist of common issues to help you in case a configured redirect is not redirecting correctly.
+Here's a checklist of common issues to help you if a configured redirect is not redirecting correctly:

-## Check domain resolution status
+## Checking domain resolution status

-In order to use our [redirector service](/articles/redirector), the domain should resolve with DNSimple.
+To use our [redirector service](/articles/redirector), the domain should resolve with DNSimple.
 Check [this list of common domain resolution errors](/articles/domain-resolution-issues) to determine whether the domain is resolving with DNSimple.

-## Use cURL to test the redirect {#test}
+## Using cURL to test the redirect {#test}

 Sometimes the redirect is working correctly, but the browser cached the previous page and it's not showing the redirect.
-We highly recommend to use an HTTP client and not a browser to test the redirect.
+We highly recommend using an HTTP client and not a browser to test the redirect.

 [`cURL`](https://curl.haxx.se/) is the most common HTTP client, and it's [available for a large number of operating systems](https://curl.haxx.se/download.html).